yaqwsx/KiKit/doc/fabrication/jlcpcb.md

 (component placement).
 Use these two files when ordering the PCB assembly.

 The files above will include all components on the board.
 You can override the default field name with option `--field`.
+This option accepts a comma separated list of names.
+The first found field is used.
+This can be used, e.g., for configuration of the board via resistors.
+You can put field "LCSC" for all components, then add fields "CFG1_LCSC" and "CFG2_LCSC" for some components.
+Then invoke KiKit with option `--field CFG1_LCSC,LCSC` for configuration 1 or `--field CFG2_LCSC,LCSC` for configuration 2.

 You can exclude some of the components by specifying `--ignore <comma separated list of references>`.
 By default, KiKit will export only components with SMD footprints (see footprint properties in the footprint editor).
 You can override this by specifying `--forceSMD`: KiKit will then include all components that have only SMD pins and will ignore the footprint flag.
 Also, if a component misses the order code field, KiKit will show warning.
 When you pass option `--missingError`, KiKit will fail when there is a component with missing order code.
 This might be useful in case when you run KiKit in CI and you want to fail the build.

 Note that when you order SMD assembly for a panel, you should specify panelized board and the original schematics of a single board.